Luyanda-web09/Generative-AI-with-Large-Language-Models/README.md

 Overall Evaluation

 While ROUGE and BLEU are useful for diagnostics, they should not be the sole metrics for final evaluations.
 Researchers have developed additional benchmarks for comprehensive model performance assessment.

+Evaluating large language models (LLMs) using established benchmarks and datasets.

+Evaluation Datasets

+Selecting the right evaluation dataset is crucial for accurately assessing an LLM's performance.
+Datasets should isolate specific model skills, such as reasoning or common sense knowledge, and assess potential risks like disinformation.
+Key Benchmarks

+GLUE (General Language Understanding Evaluation) and SuperGLUE are benchmarks that test various natural language tasks, encouraging models to generalize across multiple tasks.
+Newer benchmarks like MMLU (Massive Multitask Language Understanding) and BIG-bench assess models on a wider range of tasks, including mathematics and social bias.
+Holistic Evaluation Framework

+HELM (Holistic Evaluation of Language Models) aims to improve model transparency by measuring multiple metrics across various scenarios.
+It includes assessments beyond basic accuracy, focusing on fairness, bias, and toxicity, which are increasingly important as LLMs become more capable.

+Parameter efficient fine-tuning (PEFT) methods for training large language models (LLMs), which are crucial for managing memory and computational resources.

+Understanding Parameter Efficient Fine-Tuning (PEFT)

+Full fine-tuning of LLMs is resource-intensive, requiring significant memory for model weights and additional parameters.
+PEFT updates only a small subset of parameters, making memory requirements more manageable and allowing training on a single GPU.
+Types of PEFT Methods

+Selective methods fine-tune a subset of original LLM parameters, with mixed performance and trade-offs.
+Reparameterization methods create low-rank transformations of original weights, reducing the number of parameters to train.
+Additive methods introduce new trainable components while keeping original weights frozen, including adapter and soft prompt methods.
+Benefits of PEFT

+PEFT reduces the footprint of trained models, allowing for efficient adaptation to multiple tasks.
+It minimizes the risk of catastrophic forgetting and storage issues associated with full fine-tuning.

+Low-rank Adaptation (LoRA) is a parameter-efficient fine-tuning technique used in large language models (LLMs) that focuses on reducing the number of parameters trained during the fine-tuning process.

+Understanding LoRA

+LoRA freezes the original model parameters and injects low-rank decomposition matrices, allowing for efficient fine-tuning.
+The smaller matrices are designed to modify the original weights without changing their dimensions, enabling the model to adapt to specific tasks.
+Practical Application

+For example, using LoRA with a transformer architecture can reduce the number of trainable parameters significantly, allowing for fine-tuning on a single GPU.
+This method allows for the training of different sets of LoRA matrices for various tasks, which can be switched out during inference.
+Performance Comparison

+LoRA fine-tuning can achieve performance improvements similar to full fine-tuning while training significantly fewer parameters.
+The choice of rank for the LoRA matrices is crucial, with a range of 4-32 providing a good balance between parameter reduction and model performance.
+LoRA is a powerful method that not only enhances the efficiency of fine-tuning LLMs but also has implications for models in other domains.